Country number: 32 (USA)

 The American Virgin Islands were bought from Denmark in 1917, and virtually the whole of St. John is a national park endowed by Rockefeller.
 It’s nearly all rainforest and white beaches, so today I take a trail through the park to Honeymoon Beach.
 And I finally get to snorkel; it’s exceptionally clear.
 There are small rays darting and two turtles nestling in the rippling mini dunes of the depths.
 One of the turtles lazily rises to the surface right in front of me posing, huge and gorgeous against the blue of the sea.
 Naturally, my camera battery gives out as I press the shutter.

-The brochures say that missing Trunk Bay is like going to get Paris and not seeing the Eiffel Tower-it’s another beach on the ‘best of’ lists.
+The brochures say that missing Trunk Bay is like going to get Paris and not seeing the Eiffel Tower-it’s another beach on the ‘Best Of” lists.
 I hop on one of the local taxis to get there.
 They are gaily painted converted trucks with half a dozen rows of seats out back.
-I’m the only passenger, so the trip feels very decadent, even if we do roll around a bit and the bay is certainly very pretty from the viewpoints above.
+I’m the only passenger, so the trip feels very decadent, even if we do roll around a bit.
+The bay is certainly very pretty from the viewpoints above.
 It has a small palm tree bedecked island and a slightly beaten up snorkelling trail with plaques in the water.

 Then a rush to get my ferry back to Tortola to catch the plane down to St Martin.
 It’s a longer route this time, via the northern Caribbean cruise capital, St Thomas.
 I spend my waiting time on the beach at Trellis Bay.
 It’s at the bottom of the runway.